 Many experts agree that anxiety is best managed through a multifaceted approach — meaning that you take more than one step to alleviate symptoms at a time.

-Combining multiple approaches together often provide more thorough benefits towards the condition.
+Combining multiple approaches together often provides more thorough benefits towards the condition.
 Here are some of the best ways to manage anxiety: